-For something new and different for breakfast try this recipe for cauliflower fritters.
+For something new and different for breakfast try this great recipe for cauliflower fritters.

-Known as Mshat, this Palastinian dish is one that is popular in the Levant.
+Known as Mshat, this Palastinian dish is one that is very popular in most of the Arab world.

-It’s a marvelously appetizing recipe that gives you vegetables in the morning along with your eggs.
+It’s a marvelously appetizing recipe that adds good for you vegetables, along with eggs.

-Clearly a recipe that was derived from leftovers and refashioned to stretch food in order not to waste it.
+A recipe that was derived from leftovers and refashioned to stretch food in order not to waste it.

 It made sense in those days, especially since my grandmother had twelve kids to feed!